The 7 Best Mountain Bike Shoes of 2025: Staff Picks

-Our testing crew obsessed over such details, analyzing subtle differences in performance across a wide variety of rides and riders.
-Our goal: Find the perfect mountain bike shoes for each. (“I’ve never thought so hard about my bike shoes,” joked one tester afterward.)
+Our crew of member-testers obsessed over such details, analyzing subtle differences in performance across a wide variety of rides and riders.
+Our goal: Find the perfect mountain bike shoes for each. (“I’ve never thought so hard about my bike shoes,” joked one member afterward.)
 Below, we’ve identified the best shoes at the co-op for newbies, racers, downhillers, average Janes—in short, we’ve found the perfect shoe for every type of mountain biker, including you.
+We've got four picks for mountain bikers who prefer to ride clipless pedals and three options for flat pedal shoes.

 Staff Picks